Grab unveils open platform strategy to build Southeast Asia’s First Everyday Superapp

 People already use Grab to commute, get lunch, deliver packages, and pay for shopping.
 They can skip long checkout lines and buy groceries for their family with GrabFresh.

 By partnering with HappyFresh, Grab consumers can enjoy grocery shopping from the comfort of home.
 As fresh produce and frozen products are common items purchased, GrabExpress drivers and delivery partners can send the groceries to their doorsteps within an hour, or at a pre-arranged and convenient time.

 GrabFresh, powered by HappyFresh, offers a value-added service:

 - The widest selection of over 100,000 grocery products from over 50 large supermarket chains and specialty grocery chains

 - Trained personal shoppers who know how to pick the right items like fresh produce, and can respond to specific instructions.
-Customers can reject items that are not satisfactory at the door
+Consumers can reject items that are not satisfactory at the door

 - Flexibility and convenience to have groceries delivered to your doorstep, when you want it